brunorodd/BBB-Control-System-Practice/BBB Python/README.md

 Understanding highByte:
 -takes in number and outputs 0 if it is less than 8 bits in length
 -if greater than 8 bits in length, bitwise shift which is equivalent to dividing by 2^8 and then bitwise and which will slice off any bits greater past the first 8

+The DACs have an SPI interface.
+Our BBB will be the master which writes to the SDI on the DACs which are the slaves.
+Those DACs will then output a voltage proportional to the op-amp for amplification and into the OMNI